-Is it hard to believe we are only two short months from 2015?
+Is it hard to believe we are only slightly more than three short months from 2019?
 It certainly is for me.
-During the next two months you can do yourself no greater favor than to begin working through a marketing plan, a budget and a calendar for 2015.
+During the next three months, you can do yourself no greater favor than to begin working through a marketing plan, a budget and a calendar for 2019.
 Getting into the travel planning business is very easy.
 Staying in the travel planning business is a bit more of a challenge.
 True we can sometimes simply luck our way through, but in so doing we inevitably waste resources and miss opportunities.
 Working with a plan is absolutely essential to achieving the best possible results.
 Sporadic marketing, chasing one opportunity and then another, seldom resolves in a productive manner.

 The very act of planning is often as important as the resulting plan.
 There are any number of tactics you might choose for your marketing plan.
 What is important, however, is you market consistently, using a plan to hold yourself accountable.
 A consistent method is important to the overall success of your marketing efforts.

 Too often, we treat marketing like a hand tool pulled out of the box only when needed.
 Marketing, however, is not a part-time activity or something to be used because business seems a little slow.
 Effective marketing is a mindset, a constant preoccupation for the successful travel professional intent on growing their business.